 Over time, with consistent, persistent practice, you can modify the circuits in your brain that generate the sensation of chronic pain.

-Potential readings:
+Potential resources:

 Full Catastrophe Living, Using the Wisdom of Your Body and Mind to Face Stress, Pain, and Illness, Jon Kabat-Zinn